yizhidamiaomiao/DoppelgangerGraph/README.md

 ## Pretrained model

-We have already provided the pretrained link prediction model:`embeddings.npy` and embeddings `embeddings.npy`.
+We have already provided the pretrained link prediction model:`graphsage.pth` and embeddings `embeddings.npy`.

 We have already provided the pretrained GAN model:`gan_model\bestG_pretrained.pth` and embeddings `gan_model\bestD_pretrained.pth`.